bashtools/mokctl/README.md

 ## Status

-In progress. `mokctl` is in a working state.
+In progress. `mokctl` is in a working state on Fedora 31.

+Whether it will work on Mac/Windows is unkown.

 ## Let's get started